A Note to My Critics

 The principle of balance; it is the pretense that state terror is equivalent to “left” violence, or that the government is trying to be a mediating influence between leftist and rightist terrorists; the Uruguayan military continuing to commit massive violence long after its leftists had been exterminated was an uncomfortable fact not considered by those who saw government actions as “balancing” between the extremes;

-The principle that the NSS is led by moderates standing between the poles of extremists; it is related to the prior principle of balance, and in order for the fiction to survive even minimal scrutiny, the “right” violence had to appear independent of the government, something that State Department front man Elliott Abrams was adept at managing;
+The principle that the NSS is led by moderates standing between the poles of extremists; it is related to the prior principle of balance, and in order for the fiction to survive even minimal scrutiny, the “right” violence had to appear independent of the government, something that State Department front man Elliott Abrams tried to manage;

-With the NSS let us look at the bright side; with that principle, the state’s awesome crimes are swept under the carpet, and photo ops and other staged events are emphasized, or journalists who interview U.S.-controlled butcher dictators stress their humanity; those same principles are how Columbus was transformed into a national hero, how Washington became “the father of the country;” that is also an example of increasing the positive cognitions;
+With the NSS let us look at the bright side; with that principle, the state’s awesome crimes are swept under the carpet, and photo ops and other staged events are emphasized, or journalists who interview USA-controlled butcher dictators stress their humanity; those same principles are how Columbus was transformed into a national hero, how Washington became “the father of the country;” that is also an example of increasing the positive cognitions;

-With the NSS the relevant world is that seen by the elites; that is a common tactic where the peasants who die by the hundred thousand at the dictator’s hands are never asked how their lives are going, but instead the only voices heard from Indonesia, for instance, are those of the generals ordering the genocides, their sycophants, or the genocide’s beneficiaries;
+With the NSS the relevant world is that seen by the elites; that is a common tactic where the peasants who die by the hundred thousand at the dictator’s hands are never asked how their lives are going, but instead the only voices heard from Indonesia, for instance, were those of the generals ordering the genocides, their sycophants, or the genocide’s beneficiaries;

-The United States is a disinterested party; as Herman wrote, that principle is “applied only when convenient;” in numerous U.S.-orchestrated, financed and armed coups and slaughters, the U.S. media completely hid the U.S.’ hand, as if what happened in Chile, for instance, was simply a domestic situation, free from outside intervention; however, the facts coming into the light during the past generation clearly demonstrate that Pinochet was virtually a U.S. puppet, and the overthrow and murder of Allende was orchestrated from the White House;
+The United States is a disinterested party; as Herman wrote, that principle is “applied only when convenient;” in numerous USA-orchestrated, financed, and armed coups and slaughters, the USA's media completely hid the USA's hand, as if what happened in Chile, for instance, was simply a domestic situation, free from outside intervention; however, the facts coming into the light since the 1980s clearly demonstrate that Pinochet was virtually a USA puppet, and the overthrow and murder of Allende was orchestrated from the White House;